Making members’ voices heard: the process of CLA policy

 The Agriculture and Land Use Committee (chaired by William Price) is where we get into the nuts and bolts of land use policy and farming.
 We will often send the same paper to this committee and Environment Committee to get distinct perspectives on the same subject.

-Natural Capital Markets and Forestry is the CLA’s newest committee.
+Natural Capital Markets and Forestry (chaired by Polly Montoneri) is the CLA’s newest committee.
 It grew out of the former Forestry and Woodlands Committee and is where we discuss issues affecting forestry, woodlands and the emerging environmental markets, such as for carbon, biodiversity and clean water.
-Chaired by Polly Montoneri, it comprises a mix of private and institutional landowners and professional members.
+It comprises a mix of private and institutional landowners and professional members.

 The Institutional Landowners Group (chaired by Ian Monks) represents the likes of the Duchy of Cornwall, The Crown Estate and The National Trust.
 It is useful to hear the views of these bigger holdings on issues that are likely to involve largescale change.